British sitcom: The Fall and Rise of Reginald Perrin

 The classic BBC black comedy The Fall and Rise of Reginald Perrin (1976 to 1979) of 22 episodes in three series based on novels by David Nobbs stars Leonard Rossiter of Rising Damp fame (1974-1978), supported by a cast comprising Pauline Yates (Keep It in the Family, 1980) as Elizabeth Perrin), John Barron as C.J., Sue Nicholls as Joan Greengross), John Horsley as Doc Morrissey, Trevor Adams as Tony Webster, Bruce Bould as David Harris-Jones, and Geoffrey Palmer (Butterflies (1978-1983), As Time Goes By (1992-2005), and Fawlty Towers) as Jimmy.
 Nobbs adapted the screenplay for the first series from the first novel.
 The story concerns a middle-aged middle manager, Reginald "Reggie" Perrin who suffers a midlife crisis, tries to escape the pointlessness of his job and is driven to bizarre behaviour.
 The sitcom was a departure from the many middle-class suburban family life sitcoms of the era.
 The music was provided by Ronnie Hazlehurst, prolific composer of sitcom theme tunes.
 Despite being hugely popular it was only nominated for two BAFTA awards and won none, but received glowing reviews even decades later.
-It's popularity is evidenced by the follow-ons and the 2-series remake 30 years later.
+Its popularity is evidenced by the follow-ons and the 2-series remake 30 years later.
 Simon Heffer writing in The Daily Telegraph in 2016 explains why: "It [the BBC] took a problem common to the silent majority and explored it sensitively, but with brilliant humour.
 That was why Perrin was so popular in its day, and why if one watches the box set now, 40 years later, it transmits through wit something timelessly relevant".
 A fourth series also by Nobbs, The Legacy of Reginald_Perrin, made more than a decade after Leonard Rossiter's death, comprised all the central characters of the earlier series, but without Rossiter and Adams shows Reggie's legacy – a fortune left to friends and family, but with strange conditions.
 Running for two series through 2009 and 2010, a modern remake of the series titled simply Reggie Perrin was written by David Nobbs and Simon Nye starring Martin Clunes (Doc Martin) in the BBC revival with Wendy Craig (Butterflies 1978–1983), Fay Ripley, Geoffrey Whitehead, Neil Stuke, and Lucy Liemann in supporting roles.